gowtham121212/AWS_Cloud_cost_optimisation/day-18/README.md

 # AWS Cloud Cost Optimization - Identifying Stale Resources

+# project done by : Gowtham S - 4 BE ECE (Sri eshwar college of engineering Coimbatore)

 ## Identifying Stale EBS Snapshots

 In this example, we'll create a Lambda function that identifies EBS snapshots that are no longer associated with any active EC2 instance and deletes them to save on storage costs.